jonnonz1/nz-statute-book/acts/public/2020/covid-19-public-health-response-act-2020.md

   (a) be in writing; and
   (b) state the area to which it applies; and
   (c) state when it comes into force.
-(2) A COVID-19 order must, at least 48 hours before it comes into force,— (a) be published on a publicly accessible Internet site maintained by or on behalf of the New Zealand Government; and (b) be notified in the Gazette.
+(2) A COVID-19 order must, at least 48 hours before it comes into force, be published under Part 3 of the Legislation Act 2019.
 (3) However, the Minister or Director-General (as the case may be) need not comply with the 48-hour time limit in subsection (2) if satisfied that—
-  (a) the order should come into force urgently to prevent or contain the outbreak or spread of COVID-19 (but in that case must comply with subsection (2)﻿(a) and (b) as soon as practicable); or
+  (a) the order should come into force urgently to prevent or contain the outbreak or spread of COVID-19; or (b) the effect of the order is only to remove or reduce requirements imposed by a COVID-19 order.
-  (b) the effect of the order is only to remove or reduce requirements imposed by a COVID-19 order.
+(3A) In the case of subsection (3), the COVID-19 order comes into force even if it is not yet published.
 (4) A COVID-19 order made by the Director-General expires 1 month after the date on which it comes into force, unless it is sooner revoked or extended.
 (5) The Minister and the Director-General must keep their COVID-19 orders under review.